Going for the One: Recording

-In addition to recording at Mountain Studios, "Parallels" and "Awaken" features the church organ at St. Martin's in the town of Vevey (4 miles away from Montreux).
-The band considered using a mobile studio to record on location, but Timperley persuaded them to rent a telephone line due to their high fidelity and the ability to feed the line directly into the studio.
-"Parallels" was recorded with Wakeman in the church and the rest of the band in the studio; White counted the band in and they played the song through.
-On "Awaken", the organ is an overdub.
-Wakeman described the experience as "absolute magic".
-Wakeman changed his sound on the album with the use of a Polymoog, a polyphonic analogue synthesiser, which supplemented his traditional use of the Mellotron, Hammond organ, the RMI Electra Piano, and Minimoog synthesiser.
+In addition to the primary tracking at Mountain Studios, "Parallels" and "Awaken" feature the pipe organ of St. Martin's Church in the nearby town of Vevey.
+The band initially considered using a mobile recording studio unit on location, but Timperley persuaded them to rent a high-fidelity telephone line instead, allowing the organ's audio signal to be fed directly back into the studio mixing console.
+For "Parallels", the tracking was performed live with Wakeman playing inside the church while the rest of the band performed simultaneously at the studio.
+On "Awaken", the church organ was completed as an overdub.
+Wakeman described the remote recording experience as "absolute magic".
+He also updated his keyboard rig for the sessions by introducing a Polymoog, a polyphonic synthesizer, which supplemented his traditional array of the Mellotron, Hammond organ, RMI Electra Piano, and Minimoog.

 Songs

 Side one

-"Going for the One" was originally written by Anderson around two or three years before the album was recorded.
-He had presented the song to the group at the time of writing, but the other members decided against recording it and the song was discarded.
-Squire rediscovered the song on a cassette which he brought into the studio one day, and it was chosen for further development.
-Howe plays a steel guitar for the entire song, an instrument he had introduced to the band on Close to the Edge; the introduction is what he had played during sound checks while on tour.
-Its meaning was inspired from various ideas, including sport, horse racing, a film he once saw about "going down the Grand Canyon river on one of those rubber dinghies", and "the cosmic mind".
-Some years later, he viewed the track as "a dynamic piece of music" that was an underrated and underplayed song in the band's repertoire.
+"Going for the One" was originally written by Anderson roughly two to three years before the album was recorded.
+Although he had presented the song to the group at the time of writing, the other members opted against recording it, and the piece was discarded.
+Squire later rediscovered the track on a rehearsal cassette tape and brought it into the studio, where the band chose to develop it further.
+Howe performs on a dual-neck Fender steel guitar throughout the entire track—an instrument he had introduced to the band on Close to the Edge—and derived the song's musical introduction from slide riffs he played during sound checks on the 1976 tour.
+Lyrically, Anderson was inspired by an array of disparate concepts, including professional sports, horse racing, a film he had seen about navigating the Grand Canyon river on a rubber dinghy, and the idea of a cosmic mind.
+Years later, Howe reflected on the track as a highly dynamic piece of music that remained an underrated and underplayed element of the band's repertoire.